emontzkajnl/livability/wp-content/plugins/ajax-load-more-pro/README.txt

 Requires PHP: 7.0
 Homepage: https://connekthq.com/ajax-load-more/
 Donate: https://connekthq.com/donate
-Version: 1.2.26
+Version: 1.3.0.1

 == Copyright ==
-Copyright 2024 Darren Cooney, Connekt Media
+Copyright 2025 Darren Cooney & Connekt Media

 This software is NOT to be distributed, but can be INCLUDED in WP themes: Premium or Contracted.
 This software is distributed in the hope that it will be useful, but WITHOUT ANY;